On the intersection of local Arthur packets for classical groups and applications: Shift of extended multi-segments

-We use the same notation as in the proof of (i) except that $t_i> d $ is replaced by $t_i \gg 0$.
+We use the same notation as in the proof of Part (i) except that $t_i> d $ is replaced by $t_i \gg 0$.
 We apply induction on $n$.
 When $n=1$, it follows from definition.
 In general, we first shift the top row of $\FF_2'$ to left by one.
-We have that
+We have (the isomorphism is by Part (i))

 By definition, this implies